How to Start Family Camping: The Best Guide for 2026

 Discover how to start family camping with our beginner’s guide.
 Learn essential gear recommendations and activities to create unforgettable adventures.

-Last Updated on 28 May 2025
+Last Updated on 9 February 2026

-Imagine waking up to the gentle sounds of nature, unzipping your tent to reveal a misty morning vista, with your children’s excited whispers as they spot wildlife nearby!
-Family camping creates bonds and memories that last a lifetime, yet many parents feel overwhelmed by the prospect of taking their first outdoor adventure with kids.
+Imagine waking up to the gentle sounds of nature, unzipping your tent to reveal a misty morning vista, with your children’s excited whispers as they spot wildlife nearby.
+Family camping for beginners is seeing a resurgence with more people heading off on family adventures.
+According to Brittany Ferries, there’s been a 22% increase in the number of families who camp at least once a year since 2014.

 Essential Camping Gear for Families: What You Need

-Family camping for beginners can feel overwhelming when you see the endless lists of “essential” equipment.
-After years of trial and error, I can confidently say that most families overthink the gear requirements.
-Your family camping packing list should focus on quality basics rather than gadgets.
+Family camping for beginners can feel overwhelming when you see the endless lists of essential equipment.
+After years of trial and error, I can confidently say that most families overthink the gear requirements, I know I did when we first started.

-The Best Family Tents UK: Size Does Matter
+The Best Family Tents: Size Does Matter

-When it comes to choosing the best family tents UK has to offer, manufacturers’ “sleeps 6” labels only take into account the number of people sleeping in a tent.
+When it comes to choosing the best family tents, manufacturers’ “sleeps 6” labels only take into account the number of people sleeping in a tent.
 Those measurements never account for your gear, midnight toilet escorts, or children who somehow need three times their body length in sleeping space.
-My golden rule?
-Add at least two people to your tent capacity, considering the number of people camping.

 For most families wondering how to start family camping, a 3-season tent provides the perfect balance of affordability and functionality.
-Air beam tents have been our game-changer!
-They’re pricier, but worth every penny when you’re setting up with overtired children.

 Nothing ruins a family camping trip faster than poor sleep.
 Family-sized sleeping bags work well for couples, but individual bags give children more freedom to move.
-For kids under 10, specially designed children’s sleeping bags are better than adult ones—they’re shorter, which means less cold air for little bodies to heat up.
+For kids under 10, specially designed children’s sleeping bags are better than adult ones; they’re shorter, which means less cold air for little bodies to heat up.

 Toddler camping bed options require special consideration when learning how to start family camping.
 I’ve found that self-inflating mats are more reliable than air mattresses for adults, while foam sleeping pads work brilliantly for children.
 They might look thin, but my children always sleep soundly on them.